SurajMondem/content-creator/documentation/wbs.md

 ### 1.3 Define Database Schema

-- **Description**: Create a comprehensive Prisma schema with all required models for the application, including vector embeddings support.
+- **Description**: Create the database schema directly in Supabase with all required tables for the application, including vector embeddings support.
 - **Implementation Prompt**:

   ```
-  Create a complete Prisma schema for a content creator application with the following models:
+  Create a SQL migration that sets up the database schema for a content creator application with the following tables:
-  1. User (linked to Clerk auth)
+  1. users (integrated with Supabase Auth)
-  2. Conversation
+  2. conversations
-  3. Message
+  3. messages
-  4. GeneratedContent
+  4. generated_content
-  5. Template
+  5. templates
-  6. SocialProfile
+  6. social_profiles
-  7. Embedding (with vector support)
+  7. embeddings (with vector support)

   The schema should support:
   - Vector embeddings for RAG implementation